Summary

 Notable Quotes

-"Fourth order design is about understanding the system structure."
+"Fourth order design is about understanding system structure and intervening to create new pathways of experience."

 More Videos